Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Skein algebras of unpunctured marked surfaces for sl3

 A skein algebra of a connected compact oriented surface $\Sigma$ is the quotient of the algebra of links in the thickened surface $\Sigma\times[0,1]$ defined by certain skein relations.
 Skein relations are obtained from representations of quantum groups associated with simple Lie algebras.
 For $\mathfrak{sl}_2$, the skein relation is known as the Kauffman bracket skein relation, and the skein algebra is called the Kauffman bracket skein algebra.
-Muller~\cite{Muller16} introduced the boundary Kauffman bracket skein relation for tangle diagrams on a marked surface $(\Sigma,\bM)$ without punctures and defined the Kauffman bracket skein algebra of $(\Sigma,\bM)$.
-In this section, we will introduce a skein algebra $\SK{\Sigma}$ of a marked surface $(\Sigma,\bM)$ for $\mathfrak{sl}_3$, and observe the ``cluster'' structure of the skein algebra $\SK{T}$ of a triangle.
+Muller~\cite{Muller16} introduced the boundary Kauffman bracket skein relation for tangle diagrams on an unpunctured marked surface $(\Sigma,\bM)$ and defined the Kauffman bracket skein algebra of $(\Sigma,\bM)$.
+In this section, we will introduce a skein algebra $\SK{\Sigma}$ of an unpunctured marked surface $(\Sigma,\bM)$ for $\mathfrak{sl}_3$, and observe the ``cluster'' structure of the skein algebra $\SK{T}$ of a triangle.
 See \cref{subsec:quadrilateral_skein} for a quadrilateral.
-We will see that the skein algebra $\SK{\Sigma}$ has an Ore localization $\SK{\Sigma}[\Delta^{-1}]$ on each ideal triangulation, and closely related to a quantum cluster algebra quantizing the mutation class $\sfs(\mathfrak{sl}_3,\Sigma)$.
-Moreover, certain tangled trivalent graphs are expressed as positive Laurent polynomial in ``elementary webs'' in $\SK{\Sigma}[\Delta^{-1}]$.
+We will see that the skein algebra $\SK{\Sigma}$ has an Ore localization $\SK{\Sigma}[\Delta^{-1}]$ on each ideal triangulation, and is closely related to a quantum cluster algebra quantizing the mutation class $\sfs(\mathfrak{sl}_3,\Sigma)$.
+Moreover, certain tangled trivalent graphs are expressed as positive Laurent polynomials in ``elementary webs'' in $\SK{\Sigma}[\Delta^{-1}]$.